calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

     con.execute(f"truncate table {table_name}")
 ```

-Next, we use a Snowflake `internal` stage to hold our data in prep for the `copy` operation, using the handy [put](https://docs.snowflake.net/manuals/sql-reference/sql/put.html) command
+Next, we use a Snowflake `internal` stage to hold our data in prep for the `copy` operation, using the handy [put](https://docs.snowflake.net/manuals/sql-reference/sql/put.html) command:

 ```python
 con.execute(f"put file://{file_path}* @%{table_name}")
 ```
 Depending on operating system, `put` will require different path arguments, so it's worth reading through the docs.
-In our example, we're upload our file to an internal stage specific to our target table, denoted by the `@%` option.
+In our example, we're uploading our file to an internal stage specific to our target table, denoted by the `@%` option.

 Also, note that `put` auto-compresses files by default before uploading and supports threaded uploads.
 For example, from the docs: